Supersonic-Sites/FinelyTunedTechnologies/content/services.md

       - img_alt: Lamp connected to an automated system with finely tuned technologies
         cta: Call To Action
         cta_link: free-consultation/
-        title: Smart Lighting
+        title: Lighting
-        desc: Say goodbye to lightswitches and wires and say hello to a wireless dream-come-true lighting system.
-Within hours, witness your home transformed into an easy to use and reliable smart home based on award-winning technology.
-From now on, immediate, perfect mood lighting is only a voice command away.
+        desc: Within hours witness your existing home lighting transformed into an easy to use and reliable fully automated system.
+Control your lighting and shades via mobile App, voice assistant, motion detection, in home or on the road.
+Experience the scientifically researched wellness benefits of automated Human Centric Lighting.
+Program your personal lighting scenes ie. Good morning, Away, Home, Dining, Movie, Goodnight.
         aos_select: false
         aos: none
-        img: /img/patrick-tomasso-1ntfsnv-kls-unsplash.jpg
+        img: /img/smart-lighting-hero-2-.jpg
       - img_alt: Security Camera connected to an a smart grid system with finely tuned technologies
         cta: Call To Action